nothanselivander/MICB475_Space/Meeting_Minutes/Lab_Notebook.md

    * one column in dataset for locations - which ones correspond
    * one column for datasets, one for location
    * format the figures, then write around the figures

+# December 8
+* Kriti worked on results + discussion of ISA
+* Irina worked on results ....
+* .... idk write what you did

+# December 9
+* Amy worked on figure legends
+* Amy wrote draft abstract
+* Amy imported introduction and added

+# December 10
+* Everyone revised the manuscript
+* Hansel rewrote abstract